 The following limitation exists:

 - Different machine learning libraries such as TensorFlow, XGBoost and PyTorch are pre-installed when the GPU runtime is started, which you can use to build and run machine learning models in Watson Studio.
-However, if you plan to deploy your models to the IBM Watson Machine Learning service, you can only build models that use TensorFlow v1.15.
+However, if you plan to deploy your models to the IBM Watson Machine Learning service, you can only build models that use TensorFlow v1.15 or PyTorch 1.2 models with ONNX.

 - GPU environments for notebooks are available in the Dallas IBM Cloud service region only.